Slingo

+General Gameplay

+The player receives a 5x5 bingo card (sometimes called "The Matrix").
+Then they have up to 20 spins to spin the 5 reels slot and match the number on the reels that correspond to their card.

+Reel 1 has numbers between 1~15, Reel 2 has numbers between 16~30, Reel 3 has numbers between 31~45, Reel 4 has numbers between 46~60, and Reel 5 has numbers between 61~75.

-During the game, other special items may show up in the number spots below the card.
+During the game, other special icons may show up on the reels below the card.
 Jokers are wild, and can be used to mark off any number in the column in which it appears.

-A joker in the center (N) column may sometimes become a Super Joker, which can be placed anywhere on the board.
-(When it appears, the Super Joker must be played first, before any other numbers.)
+There is also a green Super Joker, which can be placed anywhere on the board.
+(When it appears, and the Super Joker must be played first, before any other numbers.)

 Devils also occasionally appear during the course of the game.
-If a devil appears in place of a number, the player's score is cut in half.
-Frequently though, a cherub appears and cancels the devil's effects by shooting it with an arrow.
+If a Devil appears in place of a number, the player's score is cut in half.
+Frequently though, a Cherub may appear and chase the Devil away, shooting it with an arrow before he can take away your points.

-Other special items include coins, which grant automatic points to the player, and Free Spins.
+Gold Coins will add extra points to your score, and Free Spins add into your Free Spins counter (you can have up to 4 Free Spins at a time).
 The last four spins of the game (17, 18, 19, and 20) must be bought using points.
 A player may use accumulated free spins in place of the fee for any of the spins.

-Time limits are imposed on spins as well.
-If a player does not begin his spin within a time limit, he loses that spin.
-If a player does not mark off all possible numbers or jokers within the time limit, those are considered lost.
+In some versions, there is also a time limit.
+If a player does not take their spin within a time limit, they lose that spin.
+If a player does not mark off all possible numbers or Jokers within the time limit, those are considered lost.

+The game is over when the player uses up all 20 spins, achieves a Full Card, has insufficient points to play the Final Spins, or decides to cash out from spin 17~20 (if that option available).
 At the end of the game, the winner is the player who has the most points.